 Classroom instruction—the essential component for students to master the academic and technical competencies, attitudes, and work ethic necessary for career success and lifelong learning

-Career and Technical Student Organizations (CTSOs)—organizations that provide experiences that reinforce and strengthen classroom learning and prepare students for individual responsibility, teamwork, and leadership in their chosen career pathways
+Career and Technical Student Organization (CTSO) participation—organizations that provide experiences that reinforce and strengthen classroom learning and prepare students for individual responsibility, teamwork, and leadership in their chosen career pathways

-High-Quality Work-Based experiences—opportunities for students to apply and refine knowledge, attitudes, and skills through professionally coordinated and supervised work experience directly related to career goals
+High-Quality Work-Based Learning experiences—opportunities for students to apply and refine knowledge, attitudes, and skills through professionally coordinated and supervised work experience directly related to career goals

 The HQWBL experience builds on the benefits of the other two components by assisting students with the transition from the classroom to the workplace.
-Students’ knowledge, skills, and attitudes are enhanced by participation in supervised, authentic experiences.
+Students enhance their knowledge, skills, and attitudes by participating in supervised, authentic experiences.
 HQWBL experiences are valuable because they help students develop careers beyond their secondary and postsecondary education.
 Students who participate in HQWBL experiences are often able to continue working for their placement companies after high school graduation or even after college graduation.
 Furthermore, employers are increasingly seeking new hires who have HQWBL experiences and can perform well from day one.

 Career Awareness

 Career awareness activities prepare students for HQWBL experiences.
-These activities are designed to increase student awareness of personal interests and talents along with the education and training needed to pursue a career goal.
+These activities increase student awareness of personal interests and talents along with the education and training needed to pursue a career goal.
 Through career awareness activities, students gain an initial understanding of work, various industries, and different career pathways.

-Some examples of career awareness activities are guest speakers, career days or college and career fairs, field trips and workplace tours, videos or presentations about various professions, and opportunities to conduct informational interviews.
+Some examples of career awareness activities are guest speakers, career days or college and career fairs, field trips and workplace tours, videos or presentations about various professions, and informational interviews.
 Transition visits from elementary to middle school, middle to high school, and from high school to a postsecondary program can also promote career awareness.
 These activities can begin in elementary school and are an integral part of CTE.

 Career awareness activities ideally lead to HQWBL experiences where students can deepen their knowledge of career pathways and begin applying skills learned in the classroom.